Climate Solutions Council members

 Andrea Reimer is a community organizer.
 In 2002 she was elected to the Vancouver School Board, and then to three terms on the Vancouver City Council where she led the Greenest City initiative and was instrumental in making Vancouver the first major city in the Americas to commit to 100% renewable energy.

-After politics, Andrea received a Loeb Fellowship at Harvard’s Graduate School of Design.
+Andrea received a Loeb Fellowship at Harvard’s Graduate School of Design.
 She founded Tawâw Strategies, teaches about power at University of British Columbia, and is the lead designer for Simon Fraser University’s new Climate Action Certificate program.

 Andrea is a director of TransLink, elected to the World Future Council, and on the Fossil Fuel Non-Proliferation Treaty Steering Committee.
-She has received the Queen’s Diamond Jubilee Award and the World Green Building Council Chairman’s Award.
+She has received the Queen’s Diamond Jubilee award and the World Green Building Council Chairman’s award.

 Merran Smith